Red Bull Soapbox Race: Notable participants

 In 2008, a team from Queen's University Belfast set the world speed record for soapbox racers at Stormont, Northern Ireland, at 45 mph, before entering the vehicle, Equmes 1, into the Red Bull race at Stormont later in the week.

-On May 16, 2015, the Dutch racing driver Max Verstappen, a Formula One pilot for the Red Bull racing team himself, opened the race in Valkenburg, Netherlands, driving a soapbox that resembled his own STR10 racing car.
+On May 16, 2015, the Dutch racing driver Max Verstappen, a Formula One driver for the Red Bull racing team himself, opened the race in Valkenburg, Netherlands, driving a soapbox that resembled his own STR10 racing car.

+On 7 July 2019, YouTubers Zac Alsop and Jamie Rawsthorne of "The Zac and Jay Show" entered the London race.
+In a Monopoly-themed run, they threw around £1,000 into the crowd.

+In September 2024, YouTuber TomSka and a team from Surfshark VPN entered the race in Kaunas, Lithuania as part of an advertising campaign.
+The cart was themed around a toilet and had TomSka piloting the cart 'naked', though in reality he was wearing skin-coloured underwear, with the tagline "Why are you sharing your data, but not this?".
+TomSka also revealed that he had planned to film an episode for his series "TryHards" at the race alongside collaborator Eddie Bowley but that they had failed to secure places in time.

 Races

 Prizes

-The winners of events receive a trophy and various special prizes, such as a trip to the Macau Formula 3 Grand Prix to meet Carlos Sainz (Hong Kong 2012), a tour of the Red Bull Racing Factory, including a high performance track day (London 2013).
+The winners of events receive a trophy and various special prizes, such as a trip to the Macau Formula 3 Grand Prix to meet Carlos Sainz Jr. (Hong Kong 2012), a tour of the Red Bull Racing Factory, including a high performance track day (London 2013).
 In the 2007 Providence race, the three highest scoring teams received trips.
 A People's Choice Award is given to the audience's favorite team.
 Prize money is also awarded for the best charity entrant - 5,000 Euros for the 2004 Cork race.

 Reception

 In 2007, the New York Times contrasted the creative nature of the Red Bull series adult based teams, with the traditional American view of youth based Soap Box Derby, where design options were limited.
-Reviewing the 2008 Belfast race, the News Letter related that it was "difficult to describe the quality of the lunacy on display" Reviewing the 2011 Los Angeles event, the Huffington Post described it as a piece of rare wholesome fun so rare in modern-day big cities, and through the various designs and teams it showed creativity and the human spirit, with flashes of great ingenuity and engineering, and capturing the zeitgeist.
+Reviewing the 2008 Belfast race, the News Letter related that it was "difficult to describe the quality of the lunacy on display" Reviewing the 2011 Los Angeles event, the Huffington Post described it as a piece of wholesome fun so rare in modern-day big cities, and through the various designs and teams it showed creativity and the human spirit, with flashes of great ingenuity and engineering, and capturing the zeitgeist.
 Previewing the 2015 London event, the Evening Standard described the series as a global phenomenon.
 Reviewing the 2015 Montreal event, the Montreal Gazette said the races were not for the faint hearted, even for spectators.